-From the port we decided to explore the old town a bit more and search out a beach.
-As this was Sunday afternoon things were somewhat busy in the tourist driven centre of town and we were soon caught up in the traffic – which is somewhat accentuated by the large number of tourist buses and trolleys porting tourists from one point to another.
-To our great joy we discovered Marker 0 – signifying the starting point of US Route 1 on its long and tortuous 2000 mile journey north to Maine.
-We stepped out for a the photo opportunity and then headed for the beach.
+From the port, we decided to explore the old town a bit more and search out a beach.
+As this was Sunday afternoon things were somewhat busy in the tourist-driven centre of town and we were soon caught up in the traffic – which is somewhat accentuated by a large number of tourist buses and trolleys porting tourists from one point to another.
+To our great joy, we discovered Marker 0 – signifying the starting point of US Route 1 on its long and tortuous 2000 mile journey north to Maine.
+We stepped out for a photo opportunity and then headed for the beach.
 This was not a planned trip so we had no swimming costumes or towels or anything.
-Nonetheless Jack and Emily wanted to swim so they stripped down to their underwear – unfortunately we had histrionics from Emily who is self-conscious of her body now and did not want to be “topless” and then she scratched Jack’s back so the beach experience was bought to an abrupt end.
+Nonetheless, Jack and Emily wanted to swim so they stripped down to their underwear – unfortunately, we had histrionics from Emily who is self-conscious of her body now and did not want to be “topless” and then she scratched Jack’s back so the beach experience was bought to an abrupt end.

 We moved down to the most southerly point in the contiguous United States for another photo.
-Down here you find the southernmost hotel, southernmost café, the southernmost house and the southernmost southernmost house.
-From here we proceeded to walk into to town to peruse the many shops selling basically crap for consumption by tourists.
-We picked up several mementos of our trip and was about to leave when we bumped into a couple of wonderful ladies who told us about the daily ritual at Mallory Square where hundreds of people gather to watch the sun go down everyday.
+Down here you find the southernmost hotel, southernmost café, the southernmost house and the southernmost house.
+From here we proceeded to walk into town to peruse the many shops selling basically crap for consumption by tourists.
+We picked up several mementoes of our trip and was about to leave when we bumped into a couple of wonderful ladies who told us about the daily ritual at Mallory Square where hundreds of people gather to watch the sun go down every day.
 So off we went.